Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: RKO-ACO for QMC-VSBPP

 \subsection{Local Search on the Problem Domain}

 After the initial solution construction and post-processing, an item relocation local search is applied to further improve solution quality.
 This procedure iteratively attempts to move items between bins to reduce the total cost, considering both bin costs and link penalties.
-In each iteration, candidate items for relocation are selected with a given probability.
-These candidates are sorted and prioritized by their external link cost (the sum of penalties for being separated from linked items in other bins), the cost of their current bin, and the bin’s size.
-This prioritization focuses the search on items whose relocation is most likely to yield a cost reduction.
+In each iteration, a subset of bins is selected with a given probability $p$, and all items within these bins are added to a candidate list.
+To prioritize moves most likely to yield a cost reduction, the candidates are sorted primarily by their aggregate neighbor weight in descending order, followed by the cost of their current bin (descending), and finally by the number of items in the bin (ascending).
 For each candidate item, the algorithm evaluates all other opened bins to find a feasible destination and simulate a move.
 If it results in a lower total cost, the move is accepted and the solution is updated.
 This process continues until no further improvements are found or a maximum number of iterations is reached.
 After the relocation phase, the bin merging procedure is reapplied to further reduce costs.
 The Algorithm \ref{alg:item_relocation} describes the item relocation process.